ILIAS-eLearning/ILIAS/docs/configuration/install.md

 > ILIAS supports utf8-collations with 3 bytes per character, such as `utf8_general_ci`,
 > only.

-We RECOMMEND to use MySQL/MariaDB with the following settings:
+We RECOMMEND to use MariaDB with the following settings:

-  * InnoDB storage engine
+  * InnoDB storage engine (default)
   * Character Set: `utf8`
   * Collation: `utf8_general_ci`
   * `query_cache_size` > 16M